George Fernandes: Brief history of participating in elections

 He first contested Lok Sabha election in 1967 as a socialist, and defeated the Congress stalwart Sa Kaa Patil in Bombay in a famous upset, earning the sobriquet 'George the Giant-killer'.
-He contested from Muzaffarpur, Bihar in 1977 while still in jail as a Bharatiya Janata Party candidate, and won.
+He contested from Muzaffarpur, Bihar in 1977 while still in jail as a Janata Party candidate, and won.
 He was made minister in the first non-Congress govt in India.
 In 1979, he resigned from : Janata Party, joined Charan Singh's breakaway Janata Party (S), and won again from Muzaffarpur in 1980.
 In 1984 he fought from Bangalore on Janata Party's ticket but lost to Jaffar Sharif of Congress.
 He lost a bye-poll from Banka in 1985 and again in 1986.
 In 1989 and 1991, he shifted back to Bihar and won both times from Muzaffarpur as Janata Dal candidate.
 In 1994, he left Janata Dal after differences with Lalu Yadav and formed Samata Party which allied with BJP.

 In 1996 and 1998 elections, he won from Nalanda as Samata Party candidate.
 Samata Party merged with Janata Dal (United) and he won again from Nalanda in 1999.
 In 2004 he won from Muzaffarpur.
 In 2009 he was denied ticket by his party, contested from Muzaffarpur as an independent and lost.
 Later he was elected to Rajya Sabha in 2009.
 In the 2010s he was afflicted for many years with Alzheimer's and died in January 2019.